-- 1. Subject to this section, the Parliament is a single-chamber legislature, consisting of - a. a number of members elected from single-member open electorates; and b. a number of members elected from single-member provincial electorates; and - c. not more than three nominated members, appointed and holding office in accordance with Section 102 (nominated members). - 2.
-An Organic Law shall make provision for the number of open and provincial electorates. - 3.
+- 1. Subject to this section, the Parliament is a single-chamber legislature, consisting of - a. a number of members elected from single-member open electorates; and - b. a number of members elected from single-member provincial electorates; and - c. not more than three nominated members, appointed and holding office in accordance with Section 102 (nominated members); and - d. a number of women elected from a single-member women's electorates as defined under an Organic Law. - An Organic Law shall make provision for the number of open provincial electorates. - 3.
 No member may represent two or more electorates at the same time. - 4.
-The precise number of open electorates and of provincial electorates and their boundaries shall be determined from time to time in accordance with Section 125 (electorates). - 5.
+The precise number of open electorates and their boundaries shall be determined from time to time in accordance with Section 125 (electorates). - 5.
 An alteration to the number of electorates or to the boundaries of an electorate takes effect for the purposes of the next general election and of succeeding elections.